 Using the Detrended Price Oscillator with Moving Averages

+Another option of using this oscillator is to use it together with moving averages.
 The goal of this approach is to combine a trend indicator and one that is removing the trend.
 The approach we prefer is where the DPO is combined with a double exponential moving average.

 We prefer using the EMA because it tends to be more accurate than the SMA.
 This is because it usually places an emphasis on the last closing price.